 Generalized linear mixed models with a logit link, using the ‘lme4’ R package [30, 31] were used to model the odds of sexual activity in the last month and the odds of unprotected sex among partnerships sexually active in the last month, with individual random effects to capture variation between participants.
 Finally, in order to model the number of sex acts in the last month in ongoing partnerships (count data), we fitted a negative binomial (NB) model with random effects and a log link function (log-linear model) using the ‘glmmADMB’ R package [32, 33].
 The NB model was used to account for over-dispersion and the relatively high number of zeros in the outcome.
-Time was initially included as dummy variables representing each visit, however estimates suggested that time could be reasonably represented by one indicator in each model: 6 or more months after first report vs first report of partnership.
+Initially included as dummy variables representing each visit, estimates suggested that time could be reasonably represented by one indicator in each model: 6 or more months after first report vs first report of partnership.

 Individual and partnership characteristics, and whether a relationship was ongoing at enrolment, were considered in models for the outcome of dissolution and all sexual activity outcomes i.e. all partnership-level analyses.
 For acquisition only individual level variables were considered.
-The individual characteristics considered were age, sex, employment, whether or not the participant was partnered at enrolment, ever used alcohol, disclosed their HIV status to anyone prior to enrolment, time since HIV diagnosis, reason for HIV test, recruitment clinic, religion, knowledge of people on ART prior to enrolment, gender norms, stigma, ART knowledge score, time spent with family, time spent with friends, and the extent to which they relied on family / friends for support.
-Partnership characteristics collected in the study were length of relationship, age difference, whether or not a condom was used at first sex, ever use of a condom with partner, partner’s employment status, knowledge of partner status, whether or not the participant had disclosed HIV status to partner, partner ever insisted to have sex when participant didn’t want to, whether the participant believed their partner had sex with others in the last six months, co-residency status, whether alcohol was involved at last sex, participant’s report of the quality of their relationship, whether the couple had argued in the last six months, participant’s desire to have (more) children with partner, and physical violence within the partnership (partner ever used towards participant and vice versa).